Charged Quark Stars and Extreme Compact Objects in Regularized 4D Einstein-Gauss-Bonnet Gravity: Results

 On the solution curves we have indicated maximum mass points (when this point doesn't occur at the intersection with the horizon) with a black dot - in general relativity these maximum mass points indicate a transition point from stability against radial perturbations to instability for uncharged stars.
 In 4DEGB it's not clear whether this coincidence holds, and offers an interesting avenue for future research.

 In the uncharged case a criticality condition was previously noted \cite{gammon_2024} wherein for $\bar{\alpha}\geq\frac{3}{4 \pi}$ a critical central pressure was present - for central pressures below this critical value, the pressure function diverges with no real roots to define a star's surface.
 Above this critical pressure we find numerical solutions which lie at or beyond the black hole horizon, indicating a lack of stable physical stars in this critical regime.
-Deriving an analogous bound for the charged case is considerably more complicated, however numerically we find that for $Q > 0$ (and hence $\gamma>0$), such criticality can take place for $\bar{\alpha} < \frac{3}{4\pi}$.
+Deriving an analogous bound for the charged case is considerably more complicated.
+However numerically we find that for $Q > 0$ (and hence $\gamma>0$), such criticality can be pushed to $\bar{\alpha} > \frac{3}{4\pi}$.
+Figure \ref{fig:minimumgamma} shows a rough numerical sketch of the parameter space, illustrating the required value of the charge parameter $\gamma$ for solutions to describe physical stars when $\bar{\alpha} > \bar{\alpha}_\mathrm{crit}$.
 Because of this lack of an analytic bound for the charged case, we do not present numerical solutions in which such behaviour is manifest.
-With this, we note that we have considered values of $\bar{\alpha} \leq 0.1$.
-For larger values of $\bar{\alpha}$ `critical central pressure' behaviour emerges soon after for the charged cases.
-Examination of these cases requires a more detailed stability analysis, which we leave for future investigation.
+With this, we note that in this paper we have considered values of $\bar{\alpha} \leq 0.1$.
+However, the basic behaviour of these edge cases is shown for the uncharged star in \cite{gammon_2024}, and at $\bar{\alpha} \gtrapprox 0.05$ the differences between the charges considered in this paper are heavily suppressed.
+Making $\bar{\alpha}$ appreciably larger than what we have considered will lead to the emergence of `critical central pressure' behaviour, with solutions lying on/past the black hole horizon - examination of these cases requires a more detailed stability analysis, which we leave for future investigation.

 Most interestingly we note, similar to the uncharged case \cite{gammon_2024}, that the stars described by this theory can be ECCOs (Extreme Compact Charged Objects): charged stellar objects that are smaller (more compact) than the uncharged Buchdahl bound (and sometimes even the Schwarzschild radius) of general relativity.
 For large enough $\alpha$ the associated $M/R$ curves do not reach their maximum mass until they intersect the black hole horizon - these are particularly interesting candidates for stable ECCOs since in pure uncharged GR we only see stability against radial perturbations when $dM/d\rho >0$.
 However, a net charge offsets the stability point from this maximum mass point \cite{zhang_2021_stellar} - it is likely that the modifications to gravity will have a similar offsetting effect which should be investigated in future studies before declaring these solutions stable against perturbations.